MiguelB512/Harris_Crime_Trends/README.md

 ### Questions we aim to answer:

--What are the crime rates for the Houston area?
+- What are the crime rates for the Houston area?

--What crimes are trending/increased over the past couple years?
+- What crimes are trending/increased over the past couple years?

--What predictions be made about which crimes are more predominant during certain times of the year?
+- What predictions be made about which crimes are more predominant during certain times of the year?

--Which counties across Texas look similar in crime rates, and what other similarities may they have?
+- Which counties across Texas look similar in crime rates, and what other similarities may they have?

-->Have crime rates slowed down the growth of larger Texas counties?
+- Have crime rates slowed down the growth of larger Texas counties?

 ## Project Preplanning